zulip/zulip/templates/corporate/policies/privacy.md

 # Privacy Policy

-Effective date: December 20, 2021
+Effective date: January 1, 2022

 At Kandra Labs, Inc. (“Zulip”), we take your privacy seriously.
 Please read this Privacy Policy to learn how we treat your personal data. **By using or accessing